kstep/graphicsmagick/www/api/types.rst

 function GetIndexes() provides access to the image colormap, represented as an array of type IndexPacket.

-A more flexible interface to the image pixels is via the CacheView interface.
-This interface supports multiple pixel cache views (limited by the number of image rows), each of which are identified by a handle (of type ViewInfo*).
-Use OpenCacheView() to obtain a new cache view, CloseCacheView() to discard a cache view, GetCacheView() to access an existing pixel region, SetCacheView() to define a new pixel region, and SyncCacheView() to save the updated pixel region.
+A more flexible interface to the image pixels is via the Cache View interface.
+This interface supports multiple pixel cache views (limited by the amount of available memory), each of which are identified by a handle (of type ViewInfo).
+Use OpenCacheView() to obtain a new cache view, CloseCacheView() to discard a cache view, GetCacheViewPixels() to access an existing pixel region, SetCacheView() to define a new pixel region, and SyncCacheViewPixels() to save the updated pixel region.
 The function GetCacheViewIndexes() provides access to the colormap indexes associated with the pixel view.